 A 25-year-old man was charged with participating in this weekend’s Philly car meetups

-Police say Deonte Johnson sped his vehicle toward two officers though neither was hit.
+Police say Deonte Vincent sped his vehicle toward two officers though neither was hit.

 A 25-year-old man has been charged with aggravated assault and related crimes for driving his car toward officers who had been attempting to break up one of nearly a dozen illegal car meetups throughout the city over the weekend, authorities said.

-Deonte Johnson, of Tacony, sped his vehicle toward two officers who had sought to detain someone at one of the meetups in Rhawnhurst on Saturday night, prosecutors said.
-Neither the officers nor the bystander was hit, officials said, but Johnson did strike the bystander’s car before driving away.
+Deonte Vincent of Tacony sped his vehicle toward two officers who had sought to detain someone at a meetup in Rhawnhurst on Saturday night, prosecutors said.
+Neither the officers nor the bystander was hit, officials said, but Vincent did strike the bystander’s car before driving away.

 The chaos attracted widespread attention on social media, with photos and videos spreading quickly and showing hundreds of people dressed in costumes and masks while drag racing, doing doughnuts, exploding fireworks, and jumping onto moving police vehicles.
 Participants dubbed the night’s events “Project X.”

-A host of officials on Thursday said they were continuing to investigate the incidents — using those same videos and social media posts to try and identify perpetrators.
+A host of officials said Thursday that they were continuing to investigate the incidents — using those same videos and social media posts to try to identify perpetrators.
 Deputy Police Commissioner Frank Vanore said police have identified nearly 40 cars across the various scenes, and five of them have been seized to be searched.

 About two dozen people were given citations that night, Vanore said, and some could end up facing additional criminal charges.

-Vanore and others, including First Assistant District Attorney Robert Listenbee, said the illegal meetups were dangerous, destructive, and would not be tolerated.
-They said law enforcement was continually monitoring social media to ensure they can proactively identify potential gatherings and would also work to ensure accountability afterward.
+Vanore and others, including First Assistant District Attorney Robert Listenbee, said the illegal meetups were dangerous and destructive, and would not be tolerated.
+They said law enforcement was continually monitoring social media to proactively identify potential gatherings and would work to ensure accountability afterward.

 “If you engage in these kind of illegal [meetup] activities, drifting activities … we are going to do everything we can to arrest you and prosecute you,” Listenbee said.

-Note: Editor’s note: An earlier version of this article provided an incorrect last name for Deonte Vincent.